hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Civil disputes and issues like debts, interests, or monetary compensation that is not more than $40,000

-• Landlord-Tenant issues, security deposit between a landlord and a tenant, return of leased or rented property valued at $5,000 or less.
-Etc.
+• Landlord-Tenant issues, security deposit between a landlord and a tenant, return of leased or rented property valued at $5,000 or less. etc.

 • Specific performance issues whose value is not more than $20,000

-• Appeals from the administration of motor vehicle registration, Etc.
+• Appeals from the administration of motor vehicle registration, etc.

 • Damages or repossession of unauthorized eradication of shopping carts or baskets from the premises of a business entity.